brianemery/tw5_server/README.md

 Allows editing and saving of [TiddlyWiki](https://tiddlywiki.com) in a browser.
 Originally from https://gist.github.com/jimfoltz/ee791c1bdd30ce137bc23cce826096da by Jim Foltz.

 ## Installing / Getting started
-Download TiddlyWiki from https://tiddlywiki.com/empty.html and save it in a subfolder of this script but NOT as index.html.

-From the command line (e.g. Terminal on Mac):
+First, download TiddlyWiki from https://tiddlywiki.com/empty.html and save it in a subfolder of this script but NOT as index.html.
+You can do this from the command line (e.g. Terminal on Mac) like so:

 `/usr/bin/wget https://tiddlywiki.com/empty.html -P folder/`

+If wget is unavailable, you can also use curl:

+`curl https://tiddlywiki.com/empty.html >> folder/empty.html`

+Then, to start the server, run the following:

 `/usr/bin/ruby tw5-server.rb folder/empty.html`